haise0/DSTEd-C/README.md

 [![GitHub license](https://img.shields.io/github/license/haise0/Klein-DST?color=teal&style=for-the-badge)](https://github.com/haise0/Klein-DST/blob/NewProject/LICENSE)

+### NOTE: PNG files crash the app, but it runs now!

 ## The Gist of Things
 I revived this project because I wanted a GUI editor for DST mods.
 The official tools from Steam and Klei are okay, but I wanted something more integrated within itself for editing.
 Mod creation will likely still require the official Steam DST mod tools (Steam > Library > Tools > Don't Starve Mod Tools) but as far as editing goes, I just disliked having to toss everything back and forth.